datacarpentry/datacarpentry.github.io/pages/lessons.md

 ### <a id="other-curriculum"></a>Other curriculum

-If you are interested in developing other lessons or getting updates on other topics, see the [lessons ideas github repository](https://github.com/datacarpentry/lesson-ideas) for topics under consideration or discussion, or to propose new ideas.
+If you are interested in developing other lessons, please visit [The Carpentries Incubator](https://github.com/carpentries-incubator/proposals/blob/master/README.md).

 ## Semester materials